learn-nokia/srlinux_evpn/README.md

 # Welcome to the Myriad 360 Nokia SRLinux Workshop

+This workshop provides hands-on experience with Nokia SR Linux, covering essential CLI operations, datastores, BGP, and advanced EVPN configurations.
+Participants will learn to build and troubleshoot Layer 2 and Layer 3 VxLAN overlays in a simulated data center environment.
+By the end of the session, attendees will have a practical understanding of Next Generation Data Center Network Fabric using SRLinux.

 Please contact [**Mohammad Zaman**](https://www.linkedin.com/in/mohammad-zaman-61496958), [**Amit Kumar**](https://www.linkedin.com/in/spiky27) or [**Frank Cordova**](https://www.linkedin.com/in/frank-cordova-955998111/) if you have any questions.